sylvieclab/Zabbix-Templates/README.md

-**Zoe's Zabbix Templates**
+**Zabbix Templates**

-This repository is a backup of my templates that I have created and used in my Zabbix environment.
-These are developed and tested running version 5.4.0alpha2.
-I primarily use this to monitor my Plex, Radarr, Sonarr, media libraries, and game servers.
+This repository is an old backup of my templates that I had created and used in my Zabbix environment.
+These were developed and tested running version 5.4.0alpha2.
+I primarily used this to monitor my Plex, Radarr, Sonarr, media libraries, and game servers.

 > Files in repository
 > - media_monitoring_template.yaml - For monitoring Plex servers running qBittorrent, Radarr, and Sonarr.
 See more at ther bottom under "What is included in the "Media Monitoring" template?"